veeracs/postmessage/README.md

 Cross-browser issues
 --------------------

-1. To fix content overlflow issues on iOS Safari, the CNID client communicates with the brand client via postmessages scrollTop, showLoader and errorMessage.
+1. To fix content overlflow issues on iOS Safari, the CNID client communicates with the brand client via postmessages scrollTop, showLoader and alertMessage.